mccsandora/Multiverse-Habitability-Handler/README.md

 Code to compare multiple habitability hypoetheses in the multiverse framework.
-This computes the probability of observing five fundamental constants: alpha = e^2/(4pi), beta = m_electron/m_proton, gamma = m_proton/M_planck, delta_u = m_up/m_proton, delta_d = m_down/m_proton,
+This computes the probability of observing five fundamental constants:
+- alpha = e^2/(4pi),
+- beta = m_electron/m_proton,
+- gamma = m_proton/M_planck,
+- delta_u = m_up/m_proton,
+- delta_d = m_down/m_proton,
-and optionally the probability of orbiting a star as massive as ours, the probability of observing such a small Hoyle resonance energy, and the probability of observing an organic-to-rock ratio as large as ours.
-The code currently considers 27 different habitability conditions, amounting to 224x10^9 possible combinations.
+and optionally the probability of:
+- orbiting a star as massive as ours,
+- observing such a small Hoyle resonance energy,
+- observing an organic-to-rock ratio as large as ours.
+The code currently considers 31 different habitability conditions, amounting to 19x10^12 possible combinations.

 To initialize, run